 The XL Catlin Deep Ocean Survey is Nekton’s first multidisciplinary scientific research Mission to investigate the state of the deep ocean around Bermuda, Sargasso Sea and the NW Atlantic.

 - Field Research: 14 July - 15th August 2016

 - Data Analysis & Publication: September 2016 - August 2018

 - Nekton Protocol Workshop (Oxford): March 2017

-- Protocol Publication (Our Ocean Conference): October 2017
+- Protocol Announcement (Our Ocean Conference): October 2017

 - Scientific Research: Create a new standardised framework for deep ocean research and a baseline of the state of the ocean around Bermuda and the NW Atlantic Ocean.

 - Capacity Development: Pioneer new research adaptations for submersibles and divers and provide grants and opportunities for leadership and involvement in Mission operations across marine science, conservation and ocean management in Bermuda and the NW Atlantic.

 - Public Engagement: Promote the research and exploration of the ocean as a gateway for public engagement and increased ocean prioritization.

 - Education: Create and a launch a new educational programme, Submarine STEM, freely distributed and linked to global curricula to accelerate ocean literacy.